Epants101/rpi-steamvr-driver-server/README.md

-# rpi-steamvr-driver-server
+# RPi SteamVR Driver Server
-The PC side driver for my diy steamvr headset project
+The PC-side driver for my diy steamvr headset project.
+It is currently a work in progress and non-functioning.